mwolson/emacs-shared/doc/install.md

 ## (Windows only) Install chocolatey

-It's recommended to do an [individual install of Chocolatey](https://chocolatey.org/install#individual) to make it easier to install `fnm` for node.js installation later on.
+It's recommended to do an [individual install of Chocolatey](https://chocolatey.org/install#individual) to make it easier to install several other dependencies later on.

 ## (Windows only) Install MSYS2